 Submitting / Release

-The day when the app is usable and ready to be shared with users finally arrives.
-It must join the iOS mobile application developer program in order to be submitted to the App Store.
+The app finally becomes usable and ready to share with users.
+The developer must join the iOS mobile application developer program to submit it to the App Store.
 Before an app can go live, Apple has the right to examine and approve it.
-In any event, it is advised to allow a week or so for Apple to evaluate and approve the information.
-If the app is utilized for business purposes, there will be an additional step to the submission that involves completing brief surveys.
+In any event, allow about a week for Apple to evaluate and approve the information.
+If you use the app for business purposes, you must complete brief surveys as an additional step in the submission process.

-As you can see, the procedure a mobile application goes through is pretty complex and involves a number of processes to guarantee its usability, visual quality, and level of performance.
-In the current tech-driven era, the iOS field is unique and extremely competitive.
-AppBirds can be your ideal partner for developing the best iOS mobile application that gives companies a competitive edge in the global market, Delivering modern yet robust iOS mobile application Development solutions, Transforming your thoughts to reality, and helping you succeed in the always-developing marketplace.
-We have decades of expertise creating applications that speak for themselves and are powered by modern functionality.
+We have decades of experience creating applications that speak for themselves and feature modern functionality.
 While working with the top iPhone app development company, amaze your customers.
 Connect with one of our talented developers to go through your project ideas; Leave your requirement here, and we’ll respond right away!

 Also Read: Better choice for Android development: Kotlin or Java